High-order energy stable numerical schemes for a nonlinear variational wave equation modeling nematic liquid crystals in two dimensions: Introduction

-The dynamics of liquid crystals is of utmost significance to the makers of visual displays such as LCDs.
-Liquid crystals are mesophases, i.e. intermediate states of matter between the liquid and the crystal phase.
-They exhibit characteristics of fluid flow and have optical properties typically associated with crystals.
-One of the most common phases in liquid crystals is the nematic phase.
-Nematic liquid crystals consist of strongly elongated molecules that can be considered invariant under rotation by an angle of $\pi$.
-The flow of a liquid crystal is commonly described by two linearly independent vector fields; one describing the fluid flow and one describing the orientation of the so-called director field that gives the orientation of the rod-like molecule.
-In this paper we will only consider stationary flow, and hence focus exclusively on the dynamics of the director field
+Liquid crystals (LCs) are mesophases, i.e., intermediate states of matter between the liquid and the crystal phase.
+They possess some of the properties of liquids (e.g. formation, fluidity) as well as some crystalline properties (e.g. electrical, magnetic, etc.) normally associated with solids.
+The nematic phase is the simplest of the liquid crystal mesophases, and is close to the liquid phase.
+It is characterized by long-range orientational order, i.e., the long axes of the molecules tend to align along a preferred direction, which can be considered invariant under rotation by an angle of $\pi$.
+The state of a nematic liquid crystals is usually given by two linearly independent vector fields; one describing the fluid flow and the other describing the dynamics of the preferred axis, which is defined by a vector $\n$ giving its local orientation.
+Under the assumption of constant degree of orientation, the magnitude of the \emph{director field} $\n$ is usually taken to be unity.
+In the present work we focus exclusively on the dynamics of the director field (independently of any coupling with the fluid flow), a map